 During my years in college, one of the first rap songs that became extremely popular was ‘Paid in full’ from Eric B & Rakim in the Coldcut mix.
 Its signature ingredients contained the soundbite ‘Pump up the volume’.

-‘Pump up the volume’ also was the phrase that resounded in my head when I recently read a bestseller from a well-known Harvard Business School professor.
-The entire book was based on a single concept that could easily have been explained on one single page.
-Instead, the author used more than 230 pages, which cost me the better part of a Sunday to read.
+‘Pump up the volume’ also was the phrase that resounded in my head when I recently read ‘Rebel Talent – Why it Pays to Break the Rules at Work and in Life’, a bestseller written by Francesca Gino, a well-known Harvard Business School professor.
+The entire book is based on a single concept that could easily have been explained on one single page.

 Why I like reading business books